vidurj/parser-adaptation/README.md

 4) biochem-predicted-parses-before-finetuning.txt - Parses predicted by RSP for sentences in BIOCHEMDEV trained on WSJTEST, but not fine-tuned on BIOCHEMTRAIN.
 5) biochem-predicted-parses-after-finetuning.txt - Parses predicted by RSP for sentences in BIOCHEMDEV trained on WSJTEST, and fine-tuned on BIOCHEMTRAIN.

+## Contact

+For questions, contact the first author of the paper TODO.

 ## Citation